 - Pros:

-- These rewards programs can potentially inspire players to bet irresponsibly in hopes of hitting a higher tier or level, which may lead to problem gambling.
+- Potentially, these rewards programs can encourage players to bet irresponsibly in order to reach a higher tier or level;

 Differences Between US and UK Bonuses

-Now that we have a better understanding of what US bonuses and promotions look like, we’ll take a look at how they compare to the UK, where online sports betting has been legal since 1963.
+We have gained a clearer insight into the nature of bonuses and promotions in the US.
+Now we compare them to the UK, where online sports betting has been legal since 1963.

 After some analysis between popular US and UK betting sites, we discovered the following:

-- UK betting sites are more likely to offer unique/conditional promotions, such as “Get your bets paid out if the team you back goes 2 goals ahead”
+- Promotions offered by UK bookmakers are much more likely to be unique or conditional.
+For example, they might state "Get your bets paid out if the team you are backing wins by 2 goals"

 Below, you’ll find a list of our top recommended US sportsbooks with the best bonus offers available!